virtualritz/arewevfxyet/content/resources/_index.md

 +++
 title = "Resources"
-description = "Books, guides and videos about Rust game development." page_template = "categories/page.html"
+description = "Books, guides and videos about using Rust in VFX." page_template = "categories/page.html"

 [extra]